nathmo/JellyfinSetup/README.md

 - kodi client on a raspberry pi (with wireguard support and jellyfin client)

 # Caveat
-the only problem that I'm currently aware of is that the CEC is not working on some of my TV so you need your smartphone to control kodi/the raspberry pi
+the first problem that I'm currently aware of is that the CEC is not working on some of my TV so you need your smartphone to control kodi/the raspberry pi the second is that this tutorial only work with a raspberry pi 4 (not a raspberry pi 3) (RPI 5 is untested)

 # Server setup